Jun Ahn: One Life

-Ahn started on One Life in 2013 after finishing Self-Portrait.
+Ahn began One Life in 2013, after completing Self-Portrait.
 She was influenced by her time as a teacher at the Korea University Museum.
 Noting the high levels of anxiety among her students, she started One Life to show and examine the uncertainty and randomness of life.
 The photography for One Life happened over five years and involved objects captured while in the air, most commonly apples.
-Ahn said the photographs represent how life is “a process of free fall,” like an object affected by gravity.
+Ahn said the photographs represent how life is “a process of free fall,” like an object affected by gravity..